MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

 ### Delegate mailbox approval

 A user with the Global or Exchange admin role can delegate the mailbox approval process to another user by assigning the **Delegated Mailbox Approver** security role in Dynamics 365.
 A user with the **Delegated Mailbox Approver** role can approve mailboxes in the environment without being a Global or Exchange admin.
 As mentioned below in the permission model section, the user also needs to have the **System Administrator** security role.
+This is a new role available in Dynamics 365 online version 9.2.22104.00170 or later.

 > [!IMPORTANT]
 > You cannot assign the **Delegated Mailbox Approver** role unless you have the Global or Exchange admin role.
 If you try to assign this role but are not a Global or Exchange admin, you will receive an error: "You must be an Office 365 Global Administrator or an Exchange Administrator to assign the Delegated Mailbox Approver role."
 You may also see the error code 0x80090904.
 >
 > This role is not currently supported for assigning to a team.
 If you try to assign this role to a team, you will receive an error: "The Delegated Mailbox Approver role cannot be assigned to a team."
-You may also see error code 0x80090905.
+You may also see error code 0x80090905 or the message "Failed to add role Delegated Mailbox Approver : CannotAssignDelegatedMailboxApproverRoleToTeam".
 >
 >   Because this is a Dynamics 365 security role, the role is assigned per environment.
 The role can be assigned to one or more users per environment.